 HOW OLD IS YOUR CAMERA?

-The 12×10 inch camera I use was made in 1905 by Thornton Pickard in Altrincham.
+The 12×10 inch camera I used was made in 1905 by Thornton Pickard in Altrincham.

-However, the wet collodion process I use is even older, dating from 1851.
+However, the wet collodion process I used is even older, dating from 1851.
 So, the camera is Edwardian and the process is Victorian.

-I’ve used the same camera lens to make every single plate on The Lifeboat Station Project!
+I used the same camera and lens to make every single plate on The Lifeboat Station Project!

-Click here to see all the plates I’ve made so far.
+Click here to see all the plates I’ve made.

 HOW DO YOU MAKE PRINTS FROM THE GLASS PLATES?

-The photographic plates that I make are known as wet collodion direct positives on glass or the term ambrotypes is sometimes used as a shorthand, though it’s not technically accurate.
+The photographic plates I made are known as wet collodion positives on glass or the term ambrotype is sometimes used as a shorthand, though it’s not technically accurate.

 This means the photographs weren’t intended to be viewed as negatives (from which many prints could be made) but the intention was/is to place a black surface behind them (like cotton velvet, for example) so that they can be displayed as a positive rather than a negative.